Abhijeetbyte/LaxDoc/README.md

 ## 1. UI Features:

 - Option to create new file types (letter, meeting minutes, work report) using the desired standard format provided by the user as a LaTex file.

-- Option to input user parameters for the respective file, such as date, place, main content, and any prefix for file numbering (automatically handled in the backend).
+- Option to generate new documents for respective file types based on given contents.

-- Option to generate new files for respective file types based on given contents.
+- Option to input user contents as parameters for the respective documents, such as date, place, main content, and any prefix for it's numbering (automatically handled in the backend).

 - Option to index/search files in related types.

 ## 2. Backend Functionality:

-- Storing standard file types in [LaTex](https://www.latex-project.org/)format.
+- Storing standard document types in [LaTex](https://www.latex-project.org/) format.

-- Generating output files as PDFs.
+- Generating final output as PDFs.

 - Saving the original contents of related documents in pairs of assign file numbers.